bHarGav796/bHarGav796/README.md

 ## Resume
 I'm a budding Computer Science and Engineering graduate with a passion for building innovative solutions.</br>
-In 2020, I embarked on my journey to become a skilled software developer 🎓.</br>
+In 2020, I began my journey to becoming a skilled software developer 🎓.</br>
-In 2021, I took on my first role as a Social Intern, raising awareness about cybercrime's impact on society 💻.</br>
+In 2021, I took on my first role as a Social Intern, raising awareness about Cybercrime 💻.</br>
-In 2022, I delved into the world of Set-UID programs, researching vulnerabilities in Ubuntu 22.04 🛡️.</br>
+In 2022, I researched Set-UID programs and their vulnerabilities in Ubuntu 22.04 🛡️.</br>
-In 2023, I implemented JWT-based authentication as a Java Backend Developer Intern at XopunTech, securing APIs and testing endpoints 🔐.</br>
+In 2023, I implemented [JWT based Authentication](https://github.com/bHarGav796/JWT_Module.git), as a Java Backend Developer Intern at XopunTech, securing APIs & testing endpoint 🔐.</br>
-In 2024, I’m pushing boundaries with projects like a QR Code Attendance Tracker and Wall-Climbing RC Car controlled via an Android app, blending tech innovation with real-world applications 🚀.</br>
+In 2023, I also brought my ideas to life by creating a [QR Code Attendance Tracker](https://github.com/bHarGav796/AttendanceSystem-Working.git).📱</br>
+In 2023, I pursued my interest in IoT by developing a [Wall-climbing RC Car](https://github.com/bHarGav796/WallClimbingRC_Project.git), controlled via an Android app.</br>
+In 2024, I created my first 3D mobile game featuring smooth controls, shooting mechanics, and AI enemies 🎮.</br>
-I'm dedicated to continuous learning and actively seeking new challenges to further develop my skills and contribute to innovative projects 🌱💡.</br>
+In 2024, I'm dedicated to continuous learning and actively seeking new challenges to further develop my skills and contribute to innovative projects 🌱💡.</br>

 ## Present
 - 🔭 I’m currently Open to Work.
-- 🌱 I’m currently learning **Android Devlopment**
+- 🌱 I’m currently learning **Android Devlopment**.
 - 📫 How to reach me **phukanbhargav796@gmail.com**

 ## Skills: